Spanish and Portuguese

 The accelerated course, SPAN:1503 Accelerated Intermediate Spanish, which combines SPAN:1501 and SPAN:1502, may be appropriate for some students.

-Those with previous knowledge of Spanish may be able to fulfill the World Languages requirement with the following sequence.
+Those with previous knowledge of Spanish may be able to reach and complete the fourth level of Spanish with the following sequence.

 Course # Title Hours